Asing1001/asing1001.github.io/source/_posts/python-pip-install.md

 ---
-title: Python pip install requirement.txt
+title: Python - handle package dependencies with requirements.txt
 date: 2018-03-18 01:02:00
-tags: [Python]
+tags: [Python, pip, requirements.txt, SSL]
 ---

 To create same environment in python, you must know `requirements.txt`, it includes packages dependencies and let you install by a single command.